What traits does a person have? Description of people's character: individual qualities and examples

 General concept of character and its manifestations

-In concept character(from the Greek character - “seal”, “chasing”), means a set of stable individual characteristics that develop and manifest themselves in activity and communication, causing typical behaviors for it.
+In concept character(from the Greek character - “seal”, “minting”), means a set of stable individual characteristics that develop and manifest themselves in activity and communication, determining typical modes of behavior for it.

-When they determine the character of a person, they do not say that such and such a person showed courage, truthfulness, frankness, that this person is courageous, truthful, frank, i.e. the named qualities are the properties of a given person, traits of his character, which can manifest themselves under appropriate circumstances.
-Knowledge of a person's character allows you to predict with a significant degree of probability and thereby correct the expected actions and deeds.
-It is not uncommon to say of a man of character: "He had to do it this way, he could not have done otherwise - that's his character."
+When determining the character of a person, they do not say that such and such a person showed courage, truthfulness, frankness, that this person is courageous, truthful, frank, i.e. the named qualities are the properties of a given person, his character traits that can manifest themselves under appropriate circumstances.
+Knowing a Person's Character allows you to predict with a significant degree of probability and thereby correct expected actions and actions.
+It is often said about a person with character: “He had to do exactly this, he could not have done otherwise - that’s his character.”

-However, not all human features can be considered characteristic, but only essential and stable ones.
-If a person, for example, is not polite enough in a stressful situation, then this does not mean that rudeness and incontinence are a property of his character.
-Sometimes, even very cheerful people can experience a feeling of sadness, but this does not make them whiners and pessimists.
+However, not all human features can be considered characteristic, but only significant and stable ones.
+If a person, for example, is not polite enough in a stressful situation, this does not mean that rudeness and lack of restraint are a property of his character.
+Sometimes, even very cheerful people can feel sad, but this will not make them whiners and pessimists.

-Speaking like a lifetime human, character is determined and formed throughout a person's life.
-The way of life includes the way of thoughts, feelings, impulses, actions in their unity.
+Speaking as a lifetime person, character is determined and formed throughout a person’s life.
+The way of life includes the way of thoughts, feelings, motives, actions in their unity.
 Therefore, as a certain way of life of a person is formed, the person himself is formed.
-An important role here is played by social conditions and specific life circumstances in which a person's life path passes, based on his natural properties and as a result of his deeds and deeds.
-However, the direct formation of character occurs in groups of different levels of development (, a friendly company, a class, a sports team, etc.).
-Depending on which group is the reference group for the individual and what values it supports and cultivates in its environment, the corresponding character traits will develop among its members.
-Character traits will also depend on the position of the individual in the group, on how he integrates in it.
+A big role here is played by social conditions and specific life circumstances in which a person’s life path takes place, based on his natural properties and as a result of his actions and actions.
+However, the actual formation of character occurs in groups of different levels of development (groups of friends, class, sports team, etc.).
+Depending on which group is the reference group for the individual and what values it supports and cultivates in its environment, the corresponding character traits will develop in its members.
+Character traits will also depend on the individual’s position in the group, on how he integrates into it.
 In a team as a group of a high level of development, the most favorable opportunities are created for the development of the best character traits.
 This process is mutual, and thanks to the development of the individual, the team itself develops.

-Character content, reflecting social influences, influences, constitutes the life orientation of the individual, i.e. her material and spiritual needs, interests, beliefs, ideals, etc. The orientation of the personality determines the goals, the life plan of a person, the degree of his life activity.
-The character of a person implies the presence of something significant for him in the world, in life, something on which the motives of his actions depend, the goals of his actions, the tasks that he sets himself.
+Character content, reflecting social influences, influences, constitutes the life orientation of the individual, i.e. her material and spiritual needs, interests, beliefs, ideals, etc. The orientation of the individual determines the goals, life plan of a person, and the degree of his life activity.
+The character of a person presupposes the presence of something significant for him in the world, in life, something on which the motives of his actions, the goals of his actions, the tasks that he sets for himself depend.

-Decisive for understanding character is the relationship between socially and personally significant for a person.
-Every society has its own major and essential tasks.
+Crucial for understanding character is the relationship between what is socially and personally significant for a person.
+Every society has its own most important and essential tasks.
 It is on them that the character of people is formed and tested.
-Therefore, the concept of "character" refers more to the relationship of these objectively existing tasks.
-Therefore, character is not just any manifestation of firmness, perseverance, etc. (formal persistence can be just stubbornness), but focus on socially significant activities.
-It is the orientation of the personality that underlies the unity, integrity, strength of character.
-The possession of life goals is the main condition for the formation of character.
-A spineless person is characterized by the absence or dispersion of goals.
-However, the nature and orientation of the personality are not the same thing.
-Good-natured and cheerful can be both a decent, highly moral person, and a person with low, unscrupulous thoughts.
+Therefore, the concept of “character” refers to a greater extent to the relationship of these objectively existing tasks.
+Therefore, character is not just any manifestation of firmness, perseverance, etc. (formal persistence may simply be stubbornness), but a focus on socially significant activities.
+It is the orientation of the individual that underlies unity, integrity, and strength of character.
+Possessing goals in life is the main condition for the formation of character.
+A spineless person is characterized by the absence or scattering of goals.
+However, the character and orientation of a person are not the same thing.
+Both a decent, highly moral person and a person with low, unscrupulous thoughts can be good-natured and cheerful.
 The orientation of the individual leaves an imprint on all human behavior.
-And although behavior is determined not by one impulse, but by an integral system of relations, in this system something always comes to the fore, dominating it, giving a peculiar flavor to the character of a person.
+And although behavior is determined not by one motivation, but by an integral system of relationships, in this system something always comes to the fore, dominating it, giving a person’s character a unique flavor.

-In the formed character, the leading component is the persuasion system.
-Conviction determines the long-term direction of a person's behavior, his inflexibility in achieving his goals, confidence in the justice and importance of the work he performs.
-Character traits are closely related to the interests of a person, provided that these interests are stable and deep.
-The superficiality and instability of interests are often associated with great imitation, with a lack of independence and integrity of a person's personality.
-And, conversely, the depth and content of interests testify to the purposefulness and perseverance of the individual.
-The similarity of interests does not imply similar features of character.
-So, among rationalizers one can find people cheerful and sad, modest and obsessive, egoists and altruists.
+In a formed character, the leading component is a belief system.
+Conviction determines the long-term direction of a person’s behavior, his inflexibility in achieving his goals, confidence in the justice and importance of the work he is doing.
+Character traits are closely related to a person’s interests, provided that these interests are stable and deep.
+Superficiality and instability of interests are often associated with great imitation, with a lack of independence and integrity of a person’s personality.
+And, conversely, the depth and content of interests indicate the purposefulness and perseverance of the individual.
+Similarity of interests does not imply similar character traits.
+Thus, among rationalizers one can find cheerful and sad people, modest and obsessive people, egoists and altruists.

-Indicative for the understanding of character can also be the affections and interests of a person related to his leisure.
+A person’s attachments and interests related to his leisure time can also be indicative of understanding character.
 They reveal new features, facets of character: for example, L. N. Tolstoy was fond of playing chess, I. P. Pavlov - towns, D. I. Mendeleev - reading adventure novels.
-Whether a person's spiritual and material needs and interests dominate is determined not only by the thoughts and feelings of the individual, but also by the direction of his activity.
-No less important is the correspondence of a person's actions to the set goals, since a person is characterized not only by what she does, but also by how she does it.
-Character can only be understood as a certain unity of direction and mode of action.
+Whether a person’s spiritual and material needs and interests dominate is determined not only by the thoughts and feelings of the individual, but also by the direction of his activity.
+No less important is the correspondence of a person’s actions to the goals set, since a person is characterized not only by what he does, but also by how he does it.
+Character can perhaps be understood only as a certain unity of direction and course of action.

-People with a similar orientation can go completely different ways to achieve goals and use their own, special, techniques and methods for this.
+People with similar orientations can take completely different paths to achieving goals, using their own special techniques and methods to achieve this.
 This dissimilarity also determines the specific character of the individual.
-Character traits, having a certain motivating force, are clearly manifested in a situation of choosing actions or ways of behaving.
-From this point of view, as a character trait, one can consider the degree of expression of an individual's achievement motivation - his need to achieve success.
-Depending on this, some people are characterized by the choice of actions that ensure success (showing initiative, competitive activity, striving for risk, etc.), while others are more likely to simply avoid failures (deviation from risk and responsibility, avoiding manifestations of activity, initiative, etc.).
+Character traits, having a certain motivating force, are clearly manifested in the situation of choosing actions or methods of behavior.
+From this point of view, the degree of expression of an individual’s achievement motivation—his need to achieve success—can be considered as a character trait.
+Depending on this, some people are characterized by a choice of actions that ensure success (showing initiative, competitive activity, risk-taking, etc.), while others are more likely to simply avoid failures (deviation from risk and responsibility, avoidance manifestations of activity, initiative, etc.).

-Teaching about character characterology has a long history of development.
-The most important problems of characterology for centuries have been the establishment of types of character and their definition by its manifestations in order to predict human behavior in various situations.
-Since character is a lifetime formation of a personality, most of its existing classifications proceed from grounds that are external, mediated factors in the development of a personality.
+Teaching about character - characterology has a long history of development.
+The most important problems of characterology over the centuries have been the establishment of character types and their definition by their manifestations in order to predict human behavior in various situations.
+Since character is the lifetime formation of a personality, most of its existing classifications are based on grounds that are external, indirect factors in personality development.

-One of the most ancient attempts to predict human behavior is the explanation of his character by the date of birth.
-A variety of ways to predict the fate and character of a person are called horoscopes.
+One of the most ancient attempts to predict human behavior is to explain his character by his date of birth.
+Various ways of predicting the fate and character of a person are called horoscopes.

-No less popular are attempts to connect the character of a person with his name.
+No less popular are attempts to connect a person’s character with his name.

-Significant influence on the development of characterology had physiognomy(from the Greek Physis - "nature", gnomon - "knowing") - the doctrine of the relationship between the external appearance of a person and his belonging to a certain type of personality, due to which the psychological characteristics of this type can be established by external signs.
+A significant influence on the development of characterology was exerted by physiognomy(from the Greek Physis - “nature”, gnomon - “knowing”) - the doctrine of the connection between the external appearance of a person and his belonging to a certain type of personality, thanks to which the psychological characteristics of this type can be established by external signs.

-Palmistry has no less famous and rich history than the physiognomic trend in characterology.
-Palmistry(from the Greek Cheir - "hand" and manteia - "fortune telling", "prophecy") - a system for predicting a person's character traits and his fate according to the skin relief of the palms.
+Palmistry has no less famous and rich history than the physiognomic direction in characterology.
+Palmistry(from the Greek Cheir - “hand” and manteia - “fortune-telling”, “prophecy”) - a system for predicting a person’s character traits and his fate based on the skin texture of the palms.

-Until recently, scientific psychology has consistently rejected palmistry, but the study of the embryonic development of finger patterns in connection with heredity gave impetus to the emergence of a new branch of knowledge - dermatoglyphics.
+Until recently, scientific psychology invariably rejected palmistry, but the study of the embryonic development of finger patterns in connection with heredity gave impetus to the emergence of a new branch of knowledge - dermatoglyphics.

-More valuable in diagnostic terms than, say, physiognomy can be considered graphology - a science that considers handwriting as a kind of expressive movements that reflect the psychological properties of the writer.
+Graphology, a science that considers handwriting as a type of expressive movements that reflect the psychological properties of the writer, can be considered more valuable in diagnostic terms compared to, say, physiognomy.

-At the same time, the unity, versatility of character do not exclude the fact that in different situations the same person manifests different and even opposite properties.
+At the same time, unity and versatility of character do not exclude the fact that in different situations the same person exhibits different and even opposite properties.
 A person can be both very gentle and very demanding, soft and compliant and at the same time firm to the point of inflexibility.
-And the unity of his character can not only be preserved in spite of this, but it is precisely in this that it manifests itself.
+And the unity of his character can not only be preserved, despite this, but it is precisely in this that it manifests itself.

-Character often compared with, and in some cases, they replace these concepts with each other.
+Character often compared with, and in some cases, these concepts are replaced with each other.

 In science, among the dominant views on the relationship between character and temperament, four main ones can be distinguished: